Clechay/phoenix/README.md

 super light JS web app support library

-# Changes on the way!
-I'm rewriting Phoenix!

 # How to install?

 1. Download phoenix.
 If You have git, you can use following command `git clone https://github.com/Clechay/phoenix.git` in target dir.